coscene-io/create-coscene-extension/README.md

 This installs all of the dependencies needed to edit and build the extension.
-You can use any editor to work on this project, although [VSCode](https://code.visualstudio.com/) is the best supported IDE for authoring Foxglove extensions.
+You can use any editor to work on this project, although [VSCode](https://code.visualstudio.com/) is the best supported IDE for authoring coScene extensions.
 Look at the files `src/index.ts` and `src/ExamplePanel.tsx` for a simple example of creating a React element and registering it as a custom panel.
-To build and install this extension into your local Foxglove extensions folder, run:
+To build and install this extension into your local coScene extensions folder, run:

 ```sh
 npm run local-install